aleffaso/cruzdistribuidora/readme.md

 </p>

 ## Overview
-The main purpose of this project is to create a webpage to a cliente about lawyer services.
+The main purpose of this project is to create a webpage to a cliente about medical supplies.

 <hr>